+SEED

-SEED Selects a particular sequence of random values.
+Selects a particular sequence of random values.
 A SEED value is an integer in the range [0...999999999] (default: 123456789).
-Note that the seed set with this command is shared with the TRACK and COPTION commands.
-See also:

-Random Values.
+SEED alone continues with the current sequence See also: Random Values.
+SEED may be an expression.

+ADD

-ADD If this logical flag is set, an EALIGN or EFCOMP causes the errors to be added on top of existing ones.
+If this logical flag is set, an EALIGN or EFCOMP causes the errors to be added on top of existing ones.
 If it is not set, new errors overwrite any previous definitions.
 The default value is TRUE if it is omitted in the EOPTION command.
 The default value is false if no EOPTION command is used.